vollyimnetz/crop-thumbnails/readme.txt

 == Description ==

 The plugin enhance functionality to crop your thumbnails individuell and simple.
 It add links on backend to enter all images you had attached to a post, page or custom-post.
-In the Crop-Editor you can choose one or more (if they have the same ratio) image-sizes and cut-off the part of the image you want.
+In the Crop-Editor you can choose one or more (if they have the same ratio) imagesizes and cut-off the part of the image you want.

 It is possible to filter the list of available image-sizes (in dependency to post-types) in the settings (Settings > Crop-Thumbnails).